Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 If you have solar and charge during the day:

-- Grid rate during midday: ~15 c/kWh (if solar isn't enough)
+- Grid rate during midday: ~8.6 c/kWh (if your solar isn't quite enough)

-If you have a 6.6kW+ solar system, charge your EV during the day when the sun is shining.
+If you have a 6.6 kW+ solar system, charge your EV during the day while the sun is up.

 - Cost: $0 (solar self-consumption)

-- Requirements: Daytime charging capability (work from home, or plug in when you get home and the sun is still up)
+- Requirements: daytime charging (work from home, or plug in when you get home while the sun is still up)

-- Smart charger feature: Some chargers can detect excess solar and only charge from surplus
+- Smart charger feature: some chargers detect excess solar and charge only from the surplus

 For households that drive during the day and charge overnight: